javasop/big-o-notation/content/outline.md

 2 films * 2 days delivery time = 2 days
 ```

 Obviously, the download method is faster -- if Pierre's films are
-available online, he would be _fou_ not to access them this way.
+available online.

-But what if Pierre is trying to watch _a lot_ of movies?
+But what if Pierre is trying to watch a lot of movies?
 Say, 10,000
 movies.

 ```